 When you are choosing your destination, there are many things to take into consideration.

-What will the weather be ~ if it’s the middle of winter at home and you headed someplace warmer, fantastic, but if it warm at home and you are headed to that same destination, you might be headed someplace where the temperatures are unbearable.
+What will the weather be ~ if it’s the middle of winter at home and you are headed someplace warmer, fantastic, but if it warm at home and you are headed to that same destination, you might be headed someplace where the temperatures are unbearable.

 When are the local holidays ~ If you are traveling to another country, be sure to know their holidays.
 Depending on what you plan to see and do, you don’t want to visit when things are closed because of a local holiday or customs.